ToolShedTested

 1. Tekton 24335 1/2-Inch Drive Click Torque Wrench -- Best Overall

 The Tekton 24335 covers 10-150 ft-lbs -- the range that handles lug nuts, suspension bolts, brake calipers, and most drivetrain work.
 Accuracy is ±4% in both clockwise and counterclockwise directions, which is tighter than the ±4%/±6% split you see on cheaper wrenches.
 The dual-direction ratchet head means you don't need a separate tool for left-hand-threaded fasteners or for backing off and re-torquing.
 The scale is easy to read; setting adjustment is firm enough that it doesn't drift in a toolbox.
-Storage case is included and actually fits the wrench properly -- rare at this price.
-At $47, this is what I recommend to anyone asking what torque wrench to buy first.
+Storage case is included and actually fits the wrench properly -- rare at this price. at the current retailer price this is what I recommend to anyone asking what torque wrench to buy first.
 Best for: DIYers, weekend mechanics, general automotive, lug nuts and suspension

 2. ACDelco ARM601-4 1/2-Inch Digital Torque Wrench -- Best Digital